stevemeister5/stevemeister5/README.md

 # Stephen Reuben---@stevemeister5
-Hi, I`m Stephen, a junior software developer on the path to greatness.
+Hi, Im Stephen, a junior software developer on the path to greatness.
 Just taking it one step at a time.
 I dabble in everything but my current obsession is Artificial Intelligence specifically NLP.
-I`m a nerd whos into the arts, Love music, swimming and marathons.
+Im a nerd whos into the arts, Love music, swimming and marathons.
 :tanzania: I am also a proud native of Tanzania
 # Goals
 :nerd_face: To learn as much as possible.